-Twenty of the 21 states in the Hospital Market Structure File participated in the 2000 NIS, and 19 participated in the 2000 KID.
-A sample of their hospitals is included in each of these HCUP databases.
-Nineteen states participated in the 2000 Central Distributor SID and 16 states agreed to release the market structure measures with their data.
-However, because the Central Distributor SID for CA does not contain HOSPID, CA SID is not included in the Hospital Market Structure File.
-The complete enumeration of hospitals from each of the 15 states is included in the HCUP Hospital Market Structure File.
-The participating states are: AZ, CO, FL, IA, KY, MA, MD, ME, MI, NJ, OR, UT, WA, WI, and WV.
+Except for ME, each of the 29 states in the Hospital Market Structure File participated in the 2003 NIS and 2003 KID and a sample of their hospitals is included in each of these HCUP databases.
+Twenty states participated in the 2003 Central Distributor SID and 18 states agreed to release the market structure measures with their data.
+The complete enumeration of hospitals from each of the 18 states is included in the HCUP Hospital

+Market Structure File.
+The participating states are: AZ, CO, FL, IA, KY, MA, MD, ME, MI, NE, NJ, NV, OR, RI, UT, WA, WI, and WV.